artamias/mikrotik-automation-configuration/README.md

 ---

+## ⚠️ Note (Initial Router Setup)

+Before running the automation script, make sure the router can be accessed via SSH.

+A new MikroTik router usually has **no password and no proper management IP**, so you need to configure it manually first.

+Login to the router using **Winbox, WebFig, or terminal**, then set a password and management IP.

 ## Project Goal

 The goal of this project is to simplify the initial configuration process of a MikroTik router.